 1. Make Simple Swaps

 If you’ve ever cracked open a women’s lifestyle magazine, you’ve probably seen columns telling you to “eat this, not that” to stay healthy or avoid holiday weight gain.
-Let’s face it: Some food choices are better for you than others.
+Let’s face it: Some holiday foods are better for you than others.
 They have fewer calories, less fat, or less sugar than similar options.

 During the holidays, it’s easy to swap some traditionally decadent dishes for less decadent but still delicious choices.
 From appetizers and drinks to side dishes and desserts, there are many simple swaps to try.
 Try these healthy food substitutions: